Born: July 18th, 1954

 The Encantadas (for actor and orchestra) features texts drawn from Herman Melville’s poetic descriptions of the Galapagos Islands and was recorded on Virgin Classics by the Houston Symphony with Sir John Gielgud; it has been performed throughout the world in seven languages.
 Other key works include Tres sonetos de amor, settings of Neruda love poems in versions for baritone and orchestra and voice and piano, and The Blue Hula, a work for chamber ensemble.
 Picker’s complete catalogue includes three symphonies, four piano concertos, concertos for violin, viola, cello and oboe, numerous songs, string quartets, and chamber music for various combinations of instruments.

 In January of 2009, the American String Quartet premiered Picker’s String Quartet No. 2, the composer’s second quartet in 20 years, at New York City’s Merkin Concert Hall.
 Picker completed his first ballet, Awakenings, inspired by the novel by Dr. Oliver Sacks and commissioned by the Rambert Dance Company, in 2010 and the piece was premiered by Rambert in Salford, UK in September, 2010.
 Rambert toured the work around the UK with over 70 performances in the 2010/11 season.
 Picker's Fantastic Mr. Fox has enjoyed recent successful runs at London's Opera Holland Park (Summer 2010 and 2011) in its chamber ensemble version, and with the English Touring Opera (winter/spring 2011) in its chamber orchestration.
 The Microscopic Opera Company also produced the ensemble version in September, 2011.
 Picker's piano quintet, Live Oaks, was premiered in 2011 by Sarah Rothenberg and Da Camera of Houston.
 Following the premiere of Dolores Claiborne at San Francisco Opera, Picker will compose a new large scale orchestral work for premiere in 2014.
 In 2012, the composer was elected into the American Academy of Arts and Letters.
 Tobias Picker is currently the Artistic Director of The Opera San Antonio at the Tobin Center for the Performing Arts.
+Following the premiere of Dolores Claiborne at San Francisco Opera, Picker will compose a new large scale orchestral work for premiere in the 2015/16 season.
 His music is published exclusively by Schott Helicon Music Corporation.